 Senja – Ånderdalen National Park

 Some of the pine trees in this area are 600 years old.
 Dead trees decay very slowly and remain standing for decades.
-With time sun and rain transforms the surface to a silver grey colour.
-This dead trees are an important part of the ecosystem of this forests, being useful to many animals.
+With time, sun and rain transforms the surface to a silver grey colour.
+This dead trees are an important part of the ecosystem of these forests, being useful to many animals.

 Crossing the bog on planks